February 7, 2021

 Such outcomes enable students and faculty from disparate Christian traditions and/or vocations to be in constant conversation with each other.
 Rather than retreating to easily categorized educational journeys that require all students to operate within a particular theological stream (e.g. Anabaptist, Lutheran, Reformed, Conservative, Evangelical, etc.) or vocational setting (rural, urban, congregational, business, etc.), students and faculty are required to bump into the “other” throughout the entirety of the educational journey.

-Within Kairos, degree program outcomes are designed in such a way that they can guide learning, be assessed in the context of a mentor team, and present opportunities for students to demonstrate mastery of content, character, and craft.
+Within Kairos, degree program outcomes are designed in such a way that they can guide learning, be assessed in the context of a mentor team, and present opportunities for students to demonstrate proficiency of content, character, and craft.
 They do not, however, dictate each particular detail of the personal, communal, or theological identity that undergirds that content, character, and craft.

 All of this is reinforced by having outcomes that are integrated.
 Whereas discipline-specific or theologically prescriptive outcomes allow students to exclude people who disagree with them, integrated outcomes require ongoing conversation with the “other” no matter how difficult those conversations may be.
 In short, integrated outcomes broaden and deepen each participant’s knowledge (which is itself integrated) and creates a broad and diverse learning community.
 As a result, all participants (students, faculty, mentors, partners, etc.) develop deeper personal, communal, and theological specificity and vocational excellence.

-How then, one may ask, does the seminary ensure students develop and display mastery of each outcome with the level of specificity needed for a particular context?
+How then, one may ask, does the seminary ensure students develop and display proficiency of each outcome with the level of specificity needed for a particular context?
 That is where holistic assessment comes into play.
 We will look at that next week!